FBar000/ArchivistBot/Stage/README.md

 ## Purpose

-To hold items to be processed: e.g. photos to be scanned by AI, txt files to be converted to JSONS, JSONS to be uploaded
+To hold items to be processed:
+- Analyzed pictures (Input),
+- Text files (Output)
+- JSONS uploaded to CA (JSON)